openkraken/website/docs/guide/contribute/environment.en-US.md

 3. Install [Android Studio](https://developer.android.com/studio)

-4. Download [ninja](https://github.com/ninja-build/ninja/releases), and then copy the installed ninja.exe file to the `C:\Windows` directory, so that you can directly in the Terminal Enter the `ninja` command to call.
+4. Download [ninja](https://github.com/ninja-build/ninja/releases), and then copy the installed ninja.exe file to the `C:\Windows` directory, so that you can directly in the Terminal Enter the `ninja` command to invoke it.

 5. Install [CMake for Windows](https://cmake.org/download/)